 The Good News

 The good news is Barbados usually escapes the wrath of the severe tropical storms and hurricanes blowing through the Eastern Caribbean.
-The island hasn’t experienced any major hurricanes since Hurricane Janet in 1955.
+The island hasn’t experienced any significant hurricanes since Hurricane Janet in 1955.

-In fact, because Barbados lies just south of the main hurricane belt, the storms and major weather systems that move across the Caribbean tend to move right above or below Barbados, missing the island completely.
+In fact, because Barbados lies just south of the central hurricane belt, the storms and significant weather systems that move across the Caribbean tend to jump right above or below Barbados, missing the island entirely.
 Nevertheless, we do still get hit with mild tropical storms.
-However, these tend to only bring moderate winds and rainfall during the wet season.
+However, these tend only to bring moderate winds and rainfall during the wet season.

 Although the wet and hurricane seasons are ‘off’ season for tourism, rain, wind, hail or shine, Barbados remains the gem of the Caribbean and welcomes visitors to its shores all year long!